Nike cancels launch of new Brazil jersey due to protests

 "We didn't know what Rio was going to be like today.
 It was a preventive measure because we were going to have a lot of press and athletes and it's an open space," Bruno Municelli, one of the organizers, told Reuters.

-Municelli said the decision was not influenced by the fact protesters frequently wear the Nike soccer shirt.
+Municelli said the decision was not influenced by the fact protesters frequently wear the Nike football shirt.
 An event in New York also launching the new jersey will go ahead as planned.

 By midday on Thursday there had not been any sizable protests in Rio.